cantaloupe-project/cantaloupe/README.md

 ## Resolvers

 Resolvers locate a source image based on the identifier in an IIIF URL.
-In Java-speak, they take in an identifier and return an `ImageInputStream` and/or `File` object from which the corresponding image can be read by a `Processor`.
+In Java-speak, they take in an identifier and return an `InputStream` and/or `File` object from which the corresponding image can be read by a `Processor`.

 ### FilesystemResolver